 Much of the older and traditional generations are used to the old thinking of gender roles with men acting as the ultimate provider for the family.

-For those women who feel their comments toward your outdoor life are negative, try to remember this.
-Men just want to help, not in a demeaning “women are weak” way, but rather in a “wow that’s great, here’s some advice from my experience” way.
-Whenever I have a personal encounter with this, I’m actually excited because it means we are being noticed and supported as outdoorswomen.
+For those women who feel their comments toward your outdoor life are negative, try to remember this: most men just want to help.
+They don’t mean it in a demeaning “women are weak” way, but rather in a “wow that’s great, here’s some advice from my experience” way.
+When I have a personal encounter with this, I’m actually excited because it means we are being noticed and supported as outdoorswomen.

-These encounters can be the opening to a conversation of sharing techniques, locations and so much more – one can learn a lot from older gentleman who has been in the woods a time or two in his life.
+These encounters can be the opening to a conversation of sharing techniques, locations and so much more – one can learn a lot from the older man who has been in the woods a time or two in his life.

-Today, I am confident in my skills and abilities because I had people telling me to keep going and were eager to help teach me along the way and I encourage you to keep moving forward as well.
+Today, I am confident in my skills and abilities because I had people telling me to keep going, who were eager to help teach me along the way and I encourage you to keep moving forward as well.